Absorption & Bioavailability

 Clinical Pearl

-Think of first-pass metabolism as a tollbooth: every oral drug pays a tax at the liver before reaching the highway.
-IV drugs take the express lane — no toll, 100% through.
+First-pass metabolism is a tollbooth — every oral drug pays a tax at the liver before reaching the highway.
+IV takes the express lane: no toll, 100% through.